Primary Navigation Mobile

 • Common mechanical components

-Fiat doesn’t have the best reputation when it comes to reliability – and the 500 has been a bit of a mixed bag.
-The comments in our owner’s section paint a mixed picture of utter dependability and poor reliability, with several mentioning major gearbox failures costing thousands of pounds.
+Fiat doesn’t have the best reputation when it comes to reliability, and the 500 combines this with well-proven components.
+The comments in our Fiat 500 owners reviews section paint a mixed picture – it scores over four stars in both hardtop and convertible guises, which is a strong result suggesting fundamental dependability.
+Yet there are several mentioning major gearbox failures costing thousands of pounds.

 The 500 has had plenty of recalls throughout its life, many of which are shared with the mechanically similar Fiat Panda.
 Over the past 15 years, there have been problems with the 500’s driveshafts, brakes, power steering system, instrument cluster, wiring harness, seats, seat belts and fuel system.